bhuvanmalik007/virtualized-virtual-dom/README.md

 # Virtualized Virtual DOM

 #### This project is a virtualized DOM in React which implements a masonry in which only the visible elements are rendered and the rest are fetched back as the user scrolls, thereby increasing efficiency and reducing load on the DOM.
+Includes infinite scroll with API calls and window resize support.

 ### Technologies used:
 * React